CV

 Activities in international development

-- Bolivia: Research on PV micro-grids for rural electrification (in collaboration with Universidad Mayor de San Simon)
+- Bolivia: Development of tailored energy systems modeling tools as a support to energy planning (in collaboration with Universidad Mayor de San Simon)

 - Bénin: Collaborative Project aiming at setting up a “Master’s degree in Renewable Energy” at the University of Cotonou